kohei-us/mdds/doc/segment_tree.rst

    :end-before: //!code-end: build
    :dedent: 4

-Hopefully this needs no explanation.
 Building the tree is required before you can perform any queries.
 Now that the tree is built, let's run some queries.
-But first we are going to define the following function:
+But first we are going to define the following helper function:

 .. literalinclude:: ../example/segment_tree.cpp
    :language: C++